Dear NJBIA Member,

 On Thursday, Feb.
 21 at the Hotel ML in Mount Laurel, we are holding a Preparing Your Business: $15 Minimum Wage event.
 This is an opportunity for you to hear from experts on potential ways to mitigate this payroll mandate.
 Before you rush to any personnel or fiscal decisions, we encourage you to join us to hear some strategies that may help you to avoid major paradigm shifts in your business model.

 You’ll also get better insights on your legal requirements from our panel of experts.
-In addition, to answer your questions we will be posting “Fast Facts” on our website over this next week and we have our legal hotlines available to you as well.
+In addition, to answer your questions we will be posting “Fast Facts” on our website over this next week.

 Finally, we continue to seek input on the actions you’re taking now and into the phasing in of the law in July ($10 an hour) and again in January 2020 ($11 an hour).
 We will continue to relate these impacts in real time to our policymakers who have assured us that they will be mindful of the unintended consequences of this new law.
 The more information we have, the better armed we will be to seek corrective legislation on your behalf.